-Before you can work to build and improve engagement in the workplace, it is important that you have an understanding of what these terms mean, and the different ways in which they can be used.
+Before you can work to build and improve engagement in the workplace, you must have an understanding of what these terms mean, and the different ways in which they can be used.

 A positive work engagement includes perceiving a deeper meaning in the work carried out, which extends beyond merely the next wage packet.
 The worker will assign value to their role, and this is likely to be tied to their own self-perception.
 In short, their role is a part of who they are, as opposed to a separate, disparate entity.

 The way the individual feels about their job is crucial here; if they perceive it as valuable, important and making a real difference to the bigger picture, employee engagement is likely to be far higher.
-An employee who is engaged will care about the wider organisation, and work to progress the goals and targets of the whole.
+An engaged employee will care about the wider organisation, and work to progress the goals and targets of the whole.

 Organisational engagement casts the net a little wider.
 Rather than focusing solely on the individual, it instead encompasses “the emotional commitment the employee has to the organisation and its goals.”
-It is clear that improving organisational engagement will have significant advantages for businesses; if everyone involved is equally committed to the common goal, productivity and motivation will increase.
+Improving organisational engagement will have significant advantages for businesses; if everyone involved is equally committed to the common goal, productivity and motivation will increase.

-Overall, employee engagement requires both of these elements in order to thrive.
-Without strong work engagement, employees will fail to appreciate the value of their work on a wider scale, making successful employee engagement an impossible achievement,
+Overall, employee engagement requires both of these elements to thrive.
+Without strong work engagement, employees will fail to appreciate the value of their work on a wider scale, making successful employee engagement an impossible achievement.

 #1 Allow flexibility

 Contemplate allowing a little leeway in terms of where and when work is completed.
-Perhaps consider offering the option of compressed hours, the chance to work from home, or a more flexible schedule.
-Allowing employee advocacy is a great way to build a sense of trust - perfect for generating a motivated, engaged workforce.
+Perhaps consider offering the option of compressed hours, the chance to work from home (even when remote working is no longer a necessity), or a more flexible schedule.
+These employee engagement initiatives are a great way to build a sense of trust; perfect for generating workplace engagement.